11 Things you Must Know About VAT in UAE

 10. How does VAT Audit/Tax Audit in the UAE System Work in the UAE?

-FTA carries our VAT Audit / Tax Audit in UAE at the business premises of the taxable person known as ‘field tax audit’ or in the offices of the FTA.
+When the FTA carries out a VAT Audit / Tax Audit in UAE at their offices or the company/individual’s business premises, it is known as a field tax audit.

 Further, after examining the financial records of the taxable person, the FTA has the power to issue a notice asking him to pay the VAT along with penalties if it finds discrepancies.